algolia/search-insights-gtm/README.md

 To release a new version:

 - Run the `build` command to update the [generated template](./template.tpl)
+- Run the `release` command to create a commit for it, and update `metadata.yml` file with the commit SHA.
 - Update the [changelog](CHANGELOG.md) manually
 - Commit it to GitHub